-While recent models have had as little as two USB-C ports (one of which is used for charging the device) and a 3.5mm headphone jack, MacBook lovers can rest assured that Apple is finally giving us back at least some of the ports they’ve stolen in recent updates.
+While recent models have had as little as two USB-C ports (one of which is used for charging the device) and a 3.5mm headphone jack, MacBook lovers rejoice, because we’re getting more ports!

 MagSafe Chargers Are Back

-In news that has me particularly excited, Apple is reportedly set to bring back the MagSafe charger.
+In news that has me particularly excited, Apple is bringing back the MagSafe charger.

-Thankfully, Apple has finally decided that USB-C chargers are very, very dumb and will reportedly bring back the beloved MagSafe charger this year.
-Thank the lord!
+Thankfully, Apple has finally decided that USB-C chargers are very, very dumb.